Appeal a Parking Citation/Ticket

 The first step is an Administrative Review to determine if the citation was validly issued.
 This allows the agency to dismiss the citation if there are facts, events or circumstances that were unknown to the issuing officer that may affect the validity of the citation.
 The issuing agency may also feel that extenuating circumstances make dismissal of the citation appropriate in the interest of justice.
-Pursuant to State law, requests for Administrative Review must be received (postmarked) within 21 days from the date the citation was issued, or within 14 days of the mailing of the Notice of Illegal Parking.
+Pursuant to State law, requests for Administrative Review must be received (postmarked) within 21 calendar days from the date the citation was issued, or within 14 calendar days of the mailing of the Notice of Illegal Parking.

 To submit your Administrative Review online answer the following: